AdobeDocs/commerce-php/src/pages/development/advanced-reporting/modules.md

 ---
 title: Modules for advanced reporting | Commerce PHP Extensions
-description: Learn about the PHP modules that Adobe Commerce and Magento Open Source use for provide advanced reporting functionality.
+description: Describes the PHP modules that Adobe Commerce and Magento Open Source use for providing advanced reporting functionality.
 ---

 # Modules for advanced reporting